 Why incorporate reflection into your day and life.

 Reflection is a deliberate practice of questioning that can be incorporated into your day and life in different ways.
 It may be something that you’re already doing without consciously thinking about it.
 However, it’s worth your time to understand the different methods because it can improve your decision making skills and life.
+You can also watch the short.

 Four ways to incorporate reflection into your day and life.